- Download our general terms and conditions >here< or read below.

 4.1 Unless expressly agreed otherwise in writing, the fee to which Taxperience is entitled is determined by the number of hours worked on the performance of the order, multiplied by the applicable hourly rate or a predetermined day/half-day fee.
 The hourly rate or day/half-day fees are adjusted periodically, usually per calendar year.

-4.2 The hourly or day/half-day fee for intermediary services depends on the experience of the interim professional engaged and the nature and importance of the order.
+4.2 The hourly or day/half-day fee or recruitment fee for (intermediary) services depends on the experience of the (interim) professional engaged and the nature and importance of the order.

-4.3 The rates specified in offers and order confirmations are, unless otherwise stated, in euros, excluding VAT, excluding travel, accommodation and other expenses.
+4.3 The rates specified in offers and order confirmations are, unless otherwise stated, in euros, excluding six per cent (6%) office charges, excluding VAT, excluding travel, accommodation and other expenses.

 4.4 Taxperience shall at all times be entitled to charge advances and/or require security for the payment of its claims and to suspend the fulfilment of its obligations until the Client has paid such advances or has furnished the requested security.
 If the Client fails to pay such an advance or to furnish security, Taxperience shall be entitled to terminate the agreement.
 All damage sustained by Taxperience resulting from this suspension and/or termination shall be reimbursed by the Client.